MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-business-model.md

 |Dataset	|Global revenue analytics	|Dataset on-demand refresh	|Background |

 Description of each line item by Operation name:
 -	**Virtual network data gateway uptime** The charge from using the virtual network data gateway.
-This is billed at $0.72/hour and is consistent across all artifacts.
+This uptime is billed at $0.72/hour and is consistent across all artifacts.
 -	**(Dataset) Virtual network data gateway** The charge for compute from executing queries on the M Engine.
 The Virtual network data gateway hosts the M Engine and reports its usage to the semantic model artifact.
 -	**(Dataset) Dataset on-demand refresh** The charge for compute from using the Analysis Services engine to execute the semantic model.